-- O The PHA may consider all relevant circumstances such as the seriousness of the case, the extent of participation or culpability of individual family members, mitigating circumstances related to the disability of a family member, and the effects of denial or termination of assistance on other family members who were not involved in the action or failure. - O The PHA may impose, as a condition of continued assistance for other family members, a requirement that other family members who participated in or were culpable for the action or failure will not reside in the unit.
+- The PHA may consider all relevant circumstances such as the seriousness of the case, the extent of participation or culpability of individual family members, mitigating circumstances related to the disability of a family member, and the effects of denial or termination of assistance on other family members who were not involved in the action or failure. - O The PHA may impose, as a condition of continued assistance for other family members, a requirement that other family members who participated in or were culpable for the action or failure will not reside in the unit.
 The PHA may permit the other members of a participant family to continue receiving assistance. - o In determining whether to deny a move for illegal use of drugs or alcohol abuse by a household member who is no longer engaged in such behavior, the PHA will consider whether such household member is participating in or has successfully completed a supervised drug or alcohol rehabilitation program or has otherwise been rehabilitated successfully (42 U.S.C.
 13661).
-For this purpose, the PHA may require the applicant or tenant to submit evidence of the household member's current participation in, or successful completion of, a supervised drug or alcohol rehabilitation program or evidence of otherwise having been rehabilitated successfully. - o If the family includes a person with disabilities, the PHA's decision concerning such action is subject to consideration of reasonable accommodation in accordance with 24 CFR 8. - The PHA's admission and eviction actions must be consistent with fair housing and equal opportunity provisions of 24 CFR 5.105.
+For this purpose, the PHA may require the applicant or tenant to submit evidence of the household member's current participation in, or successful completion of, a supervised drug or alcohol rehabilitation program or evidence of otherwise having been rehabilitated successfully. - o If the family includes a person with disabilities, the PHA's decision concerning such action is subject to consideration of reasonable accommodation in accordance with 24 CFR 8. - o The PHA's admission and eviction actions must be consistent with fair housing and equal opportunity provisions of 24 CFR 5.105.

-Restric tions on E lective Moves [24 CFR 982. .354(c)] TITI 1 14 11 DITA 4 1 '1 '2 1 2 1 .· · • 1 1 ' ı 1 C ٠1 , Page 10 during any 12-month period.
+Restrictions on Elective Moves [24 CFR 982.354(c)]

+HUD regulations permit the PHA to prohibit any elective move by a participant family during the family's initial lease term.
+They also permit the PHA to prohibit more than one elective move by a participant family during any 12-month period.
 However, such prohibitions, if adopted, do not apply when the family or a member of the family is or has been the victim of domestic violence, dating violence, sexual assault, or stalking and the move is needed to protect the health or safety of the family or family member.
 (For the policy on documentation of abuse, see section 10-I.A.)
 In addition, the PHA may not establish a policy permitting moves only at reexamination [Notice PIH 2016-09].